ADVANCED CMOS TECHNOLOGY 2016 (THE 20/14/10 NM NODES)

-The course has been newly updated to include all of the latest developments in CMOS technology and will be technically current through October 2014.
+The course has been newly updated to include all of the latest developments in CMOS technology and will be technically current for 2016.

-The relentless drive in the semiconductor industry for smaller, faster and cheaper integrated circuits has driven the industry to the 22 nm node and ushered in a new era of 3-dimensional transistor structures.
+The relentless drive in the semiconductor industry for smaller, faster and cheaper integrated circuits has driven the industry to the 14 nm node and ushered in a new era of high-performance 3-dimensional transistor structures.
 The speed, computational power, and enhanced functionality of ICs based on this advanced technology promise to transform both our work and leisure environments.
-However the implementation of this technology has opened a Pandora’s box of manufacturing issues as well as set the stage for a range of manufacturing challenges that require revolutionary new process methodologies as well as innovative, new equipment for the 22 nm and 14 nm nodes.
-This seminar addresses all of these manufacturing issues with technical depth and conceptual clarity, and presents leading-edge process solutions to the new and novel set of problems presented by 28nm and 22 nm FinFET technology and previews the upcoming manufacturing issues of the 14/10 nm nodes.
+However, the implementation of this technology has opened a Pandora’s box of manufacturing issues as well as set the stage for a range of manufacturing challenges that require revolutionary new process methodologies as well as innovative, new equipment for the 20/14nm and the upcoming 10/7nm nodes.
+This seminar addresses all of these manufacturing issues with technical depth and conceptual clarity, and presents leading-edge process solutions to the new and novel set of problems presented by 20nm and 14 nm FinFET technology and previews the upcoming manufacturing issues of the 10/7 nm nodes.